-Lightweight Directory Access Protocol (LDAP) is a protocol based on TCP/IP which is designed to perform a variety of operations in a directory server.
-The standard TCP ports for LDAP are 389 for unencrypted communication, and 636 for LDAP over a TLS-encrypted channel.
+Lightweight Directory Access Protocol (LDAP) [22] is a protocol based on TCP/IP which is designed to perform a variety of operations in a directory server [19].
+The standard TCP ports for LDAP are 389 for unencrypted communication, and 636 for LDAP over a TLS-encrypted channel [22].
 However, for a variety of reasons it is not uncommon for LDAP servers to listen on alternate ports.

-An LDAP entry is a collection of information about an entity.
-There are three components in each entry: the distinguished name, a collection of attributes, and a collection of object classes.
+In the LDAP protocol, the information about various entities are held in entries.
+Each of the entry consists of three major components: the distinguished name (DN) [22], [23], a collection of attributes and a collection of classes to which the entity belongs.

-2.2.1 Distinguished Name (DNs)
+2.2.1 Distinguished Names (DNs) and Relative Distinguished Names (RDNs)